 Be Careful When Playing A Spring Salmon

 Often when a Spring fish is hooked the fish will initially be fairly easily drawn to the river bank early into the fight.
 Again don't be thinking this is just another kelt because the power switch hasn't been flicked at this point of proceedings.
-Once a Spring fish senses it's in danger of an alien abduction it will quickly demonstrate its speed of the mark as perfectly witnessed here on the River Tummel's Lower Tummel salmon beat.
+Once a Spring fish senses it's in danger of an alien abduction it will quickly demonstrate its speed 'off the mark' as perfectly witnessed here on the River Tummel's Lower Tummel salmon beat.
 Be ready for this with any Spring salmon as it's common for salmon not to wake up properly until a few minutes into the battle.
-Take your time when you're playing a Spring fish and when you eventually start to see that perfect sub surface glint from the salmon flanks at close range then and only then get your landing net ready for action.
+Take your time when you're playing a Spring fish and when you eventually start to see that perfect sub surface glint from the salmon flanks at close range then (and only then) get your landing net ready for action.